AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/style-theme-forms.md

 ```

 This CSS targets all input elements that are located within an element that has the class `field-otp`.
-Your form's HTML structure follows conventions of the Adaptive Form Block, this implies there's a container marked with the class "field-otp" holds the field with the name "otp".
+Your form's HTML structure follows conventions of the Adaptive Forms Block, this implies there's a container marked with the class "field-otp" holds the field with the name "otp".